Activities in Keswick area

 - Whinlatter Forest: With its fantastic views and many miles of paths and tracks, Whinlatter is a great location for walking.
 Try one of the 3 strenuous high level walks, or the 8 way marked trails, ranging from easy 1 mile to moderate 4.5 miles routes.
 Pedestrian access to Whinlatter is just behind Thornthwaite Grange

 - Skiddaw: The Skiddaw mountain range forms the spectacular view from our bedrooms and garden.
 You can set out across farm fields from Thornthwaite Grange, to make your attempt on the summit of England's 4th highest peak.

 - More walking trails close to Thornthwaite Grange: Classic fell walks such as Blencathra, Scafell Pike, Catbells, Haystacks and Great Gable, are all a short drive from Thornthwaite Grange

 We can give you full details of scores more local walks, with route descriptions and maps.
 Some are nothing more than a stroll through beautiful countryside, while others represent a substantial physical challenge

-- The Keswick Railway path offers a gentle introduction to mountain biking.
+- The Keswick Railway Path offers a gentle introduction to mountain biking.
+Sadly, the route was damaged during the 2015 floods, so please check their website for the latest uipdates on sections that have reopened.
 For the more experienced and energetic, there are numerous rides across the fells.
 Why not ride The Cumbria Way or the Skiddaw round?

 - Whinlatter Forest England's only true mountain forest, it is home to the 19-kilometre red grade Altura Trail, recently recommended in The Times top 10 locations for Mountain Biking feature.
 The challenging route rises to an altitude of 500m, offering stunning views of the surrounding area.
 For intermediate mountain bikers, Whinlatter offers the Quercus Trail as well as many miles of forest trails.